 Like Blasters, Scrappers are pretty straightforward when it comes to beginning game play.
 They damage the enemy as quickly as possible, with a slightly higher survival rate.
 You’ll find that close combat can be a little bit more frustrating at times, though certainly not unbearable.
 Also like the Blaster, the primary sets available to Scrappers are mostly the same for new players.
 The differences that do exist are minimal.
 The secondary sets, however, differ enough that you’re going to have to choose which style of defense you want: Damage Resistance, Defense, or Mitigation.
 None are considered excessively more powerful than the others, but it is something to keep in mind while creating and playing your hero.

 Next time I will introduce the beginner villain Archetypes: the Brute, the Stalker, and the Corruptor.

-City of Heroes/Villains: Choosing your First Archetype Part 1
+This post is part of the series: City of Heroes/Villains: Choosing your First Archetype Part 1

 A closer look at the City of Heroes Archetypes for beginners.
 Part one covers the hero ATs, the Blaster and Scrapper, and gives some general hints to help you get started on creating your first member of Paragon City.